Azure/azure-powershell/src/Blueprint/Blueprint/help/New-AzBlueprint.md

 ResourceGroups    : {AppNetworkRG}
 ```

-Create a new blueprint within the specified subscription.
+Create a new blueprint definition within the specified subscription.

 ## PARAMETERS